computation-structures/asim/EDX.md

 objects that specify which files you'd like to have pre-loaded into the ASim editor buffers.
 For example, to load a file called `test.s`, you would specify `{"name":"test.s","url":"test.s"}`.
-Note that JSON is very particular about the syntax; in particular, you cannot have an extra comma following the final name/value pair as would be allowed in Python or Javascript.
+Note that JSON is very particular about the syntax; in particular, when creating an object, you cannot have an extra comma following the final name/value pair as would be allowed in Python or Javascript.

-* You will need to upload any files you refer to into your course's file directory using the "Files & Upload" page described above.
+* You will need to upload the referenced files to your course's file directory using the `Files & Upload` page described above.

 * You can mark a pre-loaded buffer as read-only by including `"readonly":true` as one of the name/value pairs in the your buffer spec.
 This is useful